 While there is broad agreement that Mr. al-Husseini collaborated with the Nazis against Zionism, historians differ on the significance of his relationship with Nazi leaders.

 The newspaper doesn’t elaborate on which historians disagree with each other, nor on what about the “significance of the relationship” they disagree.
 It’s unclear, in fact, what the point of the passage is, other than to defend al-Husseini and his alliance with Hitler as being something less than antisemitic.

 Whatever the motivation of the Times authors, their passage is egregiously misleading, effectively false, and a whitewash of antisemitism.
 Both al-Husseini and, of course, the Nazis were rabidly antisemitic, and both were motivated in their collaboration by that antisemitism.
 To be anti-Zionist as well as antisemitic does nothing to erase or override the antisemitism, and in fact is perfectly consistent with it.

 Al-Husseini was clearly anti-Jewish, appealed to the Nazis with that antisemitism, and has publicly called for the killing of Jews everywhere.

-- The United States Holocaust Memorial and Museum characterizes al-Husseini as “a vicious antisemite and actively supportive of Nazi Germany’s efforts to annihilate world Jewry.”
+- The United States Holocaust Memorial Museum characterizes al-Husseini as “a vicious antisemite and actively supportive of Nazi Germany’s efforts to annihilate world Jewry.”